Checklists can help make complicated processes more efficient and avoid mistakes.

 Checklists elaboration

-This step is about creating a first version of the checklist that can be used in practice.
-After this first draft of the checklist has been created, you should ask yourself the following questions:
+This step involves creating a first version of the checklist that can be used in practice.
+After this initial draft has been created, you should ask yourself the following questions:

 - Is the language of the checklist understandable?
 (Are only terms used which the users understand?)